- Search The Registry

 He also gave a eulogy after the police shot Bobby Hutton.
 In August 1963, he participated in the March on Washington along with Harry Belafonte, James Garner, Charlton Heston, Burt Lancaster, and Sidney Poitier.
 Brando also participated in the freedom rides.
 Brando supported Lyndon B. Johnson in the 1964 United States presidential election.
 In 1967, he spoke in favor of children's rights and development aid in developing countries.
 In the aftermath of the 1968 assassination of Martin Luther King Jr., Brando made one of the strongest commitments to furthering King's work.

 The event grabbed the attention of the U.S. and the world media.
-This was considered a major event and victory for the movement by its supporters and participants.
+Its supporters and participants considered this a major event and victory for the movement.
 Outside his film work, Brando appeared before the California Assembly to support a fair housing law and personally joined picket lines in demonstrations protesting discrimination in housing developments in 1963.
 He was also an activist against apartheid.
 In 1964, he favored a boycott of his films in South Africa to prevent them from being shown to a segregated audience.
 He participated in a 1975 protest rally against American investments in South Africa and for the release of Nelson Mandela.
 Marlon Brando died on July 1, 2004.